 With offices in Portland and Seattle, SRG understands the unique role wood can play in the region’s economy and sustainable design.
 “SRG is at the forefront of design thinking and research regarding mass timber in architecture,” said Richey. “

-“We sponsored a travelling research fellowship, sending four architects with a particular interest in wood–myself included—to Austria, Switzerland, and England to learn more about the European approach to mass timber.
+“We sponsored a traveling research fellowship, sending four architects with a particular interest in wood–myself included—to Austria, Switzerland, and England to learn more about the European approach to mass timber.
 We returned from the fellowship with the inspiration and determination to explore the potential for new engineered wood products.”

 More recently SRG pioneered the innovative use of cross-laminated timber (CLT) in a parking garage in Springfield, Oregon.
 The project highlights the beauty, durability, and untapped potential of cross laminated timber, while setting new design standards for future use of CLT.